JosiahCraw/Vector-Accelerator-Hardware/README.md

 ## 4. Help
 The tutors will still be available to help you however, we will be moving to an online drop in session format within lab hours.
-If you have questions/concerns outside of lab times please post on the Learn forum the tutors and lecturers for the course are happy to answer your question there.
+If you have questions/concerns outside of lab times please post them on Learn, the tutors and lecturers are happy to answer your questions there.

 <a name="tools"></a>